jonbrouse/alp-deluge/readme.md

 # Docker Deluge - (Alpine Base)

-A docker container for Deluge, this uses Alpine Linux as a base (6mb) to keep the image small.
+A docker container for Deluge, this uses Alpine Linux as a base (6mb) to keep the image small..

 ### Dockerhub
 The built image is also hosted at dockerhub, therefore to just get Deluge up and running without